 That would be unscented unthickened Domestos in the UK.

-- Endure: A tabletop RPG for preppers - 7 hours ago
+- Framework for Prepping - 21 hours ago

 This forum is heavily moderated to keep things valuable to as many people as possible.
 Full community policies are here.
 The basics: